wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

+   Decreased recursive server load:  By answering negative queries from
-      used, it also means that the server does not need to allocate and maintain state, thereby decreasing memory and CPU load.
+      the cache, validating servers avoid having to send a query and wait for a response.
+In addition to decreasing the bandwidth used, it also means that the server does not need to allocate and maintain state, thereby decreasing memory and CPU load.